scalalandio/chimney/docs/source/index.rst

   userApi.transformIntoPartial[User].asOption
   // Some(User(Name(John, Surname(Smith))))

-Simple and easy!
-And no need to worry that you forgot to change something as you copy-pasted pieces of the transformation ad nauseam!
+Short, simple, easy!
+When you update the classes, it would update the generated code for you.
+Additionally, you need not worry that you forgot to change something as you copy-pasted pieces of the transformation ad nauseam!

-It can also be generated for you when you works with sealed hierarchies (including Scala 3's enum):
+It can also be generated for you when you works with sealed hierarchies (including Scala 3's ``enum``!):

 .. code-block:: scala